Windward Mortgage Inc

 Types of SBA Loans

-SBA 7(a) Loans are the most popular program available today.
-They provide up to $5 million for various business purposes.
-Working capital, equipment purchases, and business acquisitions all qualify.
-Repayment terms extend up to 25 years for real estate.
-These loans offer flexibility that entrepreneurs need most.
+SBA 7(a) Loans are the most popular program available today, providing up to $5 million for various business purposes.
+Working capital, equipment purchases, and business acquisitions are all qualified expenses.
+Repayment terms extend up to 25 years for real estate, making them an attractive option for entrepreneurs needing flexibility.
+These loans provide the necessary funding for growing businesses, whether for day-to-day operations or significant acquisitions.

 Mortgage Loans: Learn More